 Social, emotional, physical, mental and spiritual health are the foci of the teaching and learning in all areas of this curriculum.
 Students are encouraged to value, maintain and promote a healthy lifestyle.

-The components of the Health Education Framework are delivered through structured classes, both practical and theoretical, as well as Outdoor Education experiences conducted by Outdoor Education teachers and assistants in collaboration with the Year 7 Connections program.
+The Health Education Framework aligns with the Australian Curriculum and is delivered through structured classes, both practical and theoretical, as well as Outdoor Education experiences in collaboration with the Year 7 Connections program.

 Physical Education